 - Jungle Scout Launch (4 episodes).
 A smaller course designed specifically for learning the ins and outs of Jungle Scout Launch, a tool built for launching new products on the Amazon marketplace.

 New content will drop every month, including some upcoming courses like inbound shipments and PPC.

 Every Jungle Scout subscription will come with Jungle Scout Academy free of charge, even if you only pay for the Extension.
 I’ll be taking a look at these videos for sure, and I suggest you do, too.

 Jungle Scout Sales Analytics

 E-Commerce is an immensely fast-paced industry, so making decisions quickly is important.
-In order to do that, one needs to have all of the most important data ready to go, without all the noise to go along with it.
-The Jungle Scout Sales Analytics dashboard does just that, by displaying unit data, profits, revenue breakdowns, and historical data for trends.
+However, to do that, one needs to have all of the most important data ready to go, without all the noise to go along with it.
+The Jungle Scout Sales Analytics dashboard does just that by displaying unit data, profits, revenue breakdowns, and historical data for trends.

 Track Product Costs and Expenses

 Knowing exactly what your product is doing and how it’s selling is critical.
 Jungle Scout Sales Analytics has all the information you need right at your fingertips:

 - Units sold (including items sold under promos and items pending)